rackerlabs/technical-blog/_posts/2019-09-20-benefits-of-strategic-supply-chain-optimization.md

 ### Rackspace Offering

-Rackspace’s professional services, Business Intelligence and  Business Application Support Services, provide Oracle&reg; Supply Chain Management (SCM) solutions that empower the modern value chain.
+Rackspace’s Professional Services, Business Intelligence Services, and Business Application Support Services provide Oracle&reg; Supply Chain Management (SCM) solutions that empower the modern value chain.

 -	Our supply chain solutions transform an entire supply chain into a value chain.
--	Our supply chain is seamlessly integrated with Oracle Advanced Supply Chain Planning, Forecasting (out-of-the-box integration with the Demantra solution) and Oracle Enterprise Business Services (EBS)/Cloud Financials.
+-	Our supply chain is seamlessly integrated with Oracle Advanced Supply Chain Planning, Forecasting (out-of-the-box integration with the Demantra solution), and Oracle Enterprise Business Services (EBS)/Cloud Financials.
--	We have been helping various global manufacturing, consumer products, and services companies to improve their agility, to transform to an adaptive supply network, and to achieve real-time visibility from the top floor to the shop floor.
+-	We have been helping various global manufacturing, consumer products, and services companies to improve their agility, transform to an adaptive supply network, and achieve real-time visibility from the top floor to the shop floor.

 ### Conclusion